Mirabdollahi/Mutex/README.md

   stop: true
 ```

 Still the same.
 But what happened here? `wasteCPUCyclesInSeconds(2);` and `wasteCPUCyclesInSeconds(1);` were called asynchronously!
-It's because the only available thread have to enter asynchronous `wasteCPUCyclesInSeconds` and it is caught there until it finishes executing the method then it can continue on caller code.
+It's because the only available thread have to enter asynchronous `wasteCPUCyclesInSeconds` and it is caught there until it finishes executing the function then it can continue on caller code.

 Now let's use `Promise`: